-The Lower Klamath River’s headwaters are in Oregon, and it flows from a combination of underground springs, rivers, marshes, and lakes.
+The Klamath River’s headwaters are in Oregon, and it flows from a combination of underground springs, rivers, marshes, and lakes.
 As a Wild and Scenic River, the Lower Klamath is renowned for its fish and wildlife.
 Black bears, otters, deer, steelhead, and Chinook and coho salmon can all be seen along the river.
 There’s even a chance you could see Bigfoot — the Lower Klamath also follows the “Bigfoot Scenic Byway,” which boasts the most sightings of Bigfoot in the country.

 The Klamath River Basin is also a crucial stop along the Pacific Flyway, which extends from Patagonia to Alaska and is one of four major migratory bird routes in North America.
 Over a billion birds use the Pacific Flyway each year, including the largest population of eagles in the Lower 48 states, which winter in the wildlife refuges near the California border.
 The Lower Klamath River is a birdwatcher’s paradise!